davidsmkim/internet_status/README.md

 ```
 {'06/03/20': {'packet_loss': 0, 'round_trip_time': 5, 'modem_down': 0, 'router_down': 0}, '06/04/20': {'packet_loss': 0, 'round_trip_time': 7, 'modem_down': 0, 'router_down': 0}, '06/05/20': {'packet_loss': 0, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 0}, '06/06/20': {'packet_loss': 0, 'round_trip_time': 2, 'modem_down': 0, 'router_down': 0}, '06/07/20': {'packet_loss': 0, 'round_trip_time': 11, 'modem_down': 0, 'router_down': 0}, '06/08/20': {'packet_loss': 1, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 0}, '06/10/20': {'packet_loss': 1, 'round_trip_time': 0, 'modem_down': 0, 'router_down': 0}, '06/11/20': {'packet_loss': 0, 'round_trip_time': 3, 'modem_down': 3, 'router_down': 0}, '06/15/20': {'packet_loss': 0, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 0}, '06/16/20': {'packet_loss': 0, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 0}, '06/19/20': {'packet_loss': 0, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 0}, '06/21/20': {'packet_loss': 0, 'round_trip_time': 0, 'modem_down': 0, 'router_down': 933}, '06/23/20': {'packet_loss': 1, 'round_trip_time': 2, 'modem_down': 0, 'router_down': 878}, '06/24/20': {'packet_loss': 0, 'round_trip_time': 1, 'modem_down': 0, 'router_down': 505}}
 ```

+### Other Notes
+This program works by pinging two random hosts out of a list of hosts (currently comprised of www.apple.com, www.amazon.com, www.google.com).
+If there is no issue with the first host, we consider that a good result.
+If there is any issue with the ping result, we ping the second host to double check that there isn't an issue with the first host.
+If there is an issue with both hosts, we check the local router.
+Depending on the errors received from both hosts and the local router (if any), we log the most severe error.
+We deem the errors from most severe to least severe to be:
+1. An issue with the local router
+2. An issue with the modem or being unable to connect to the internet as a whole
+3. Packet loss
+4. High latency